After you give consent, we have 60 calendar days to evaluate your child.

 - A bilingual evaluator who works for an agency under contract

-- A monolingual evaluator with an interpreter
+- A monolingual evaluator with a a spoken language or sign language interpreter

 - A non-DOE independent bilingual evaluator